ticklingthedata/Python/Machine Learning/README.md

 * The main purpose is to build a high level understanding of the different concepts in relation with data science in general and machine learning in particular.
 * Default state of these notes is WIP.
-* Your are invited to double check the notes and suggest changes.
+* Your are invited to review the notes and suggest changes.